 Twitter allows companies to build a reputation for subject matter expertise, and this is accomplished by being informative as well as personable.
-When sharing a mix of tweets with links to content as well as a few personal observations, companies can build relationships online with what could become leads and customers.
+When sharing a mix of tweets with links to content as well as a few personal observations, companies can drive traffic to their website, boost search results, and build relationships with what could become partners and customers.

 Despite the lack of pure data about Twitter best-practices, there’s a consensus around certain tactics that combine common sense with observable results.